 How did you get interested in nutrition?
 How did you come to study nutrition?

 - The day that my first interest in nutrition sparked is still burned in my memory – February 8, 2009.
 I had eaten what felt like a whole sleeve of Oreos one night, and woke up the next morning and realized how they just didn’t make me feel great.
 I felt run down, sluggish, and just out of whack.
-I was by no means overweight at all, but began looking into “healthy eating” a bit deeper to find out what good nutrition could do for me, how well I could take care of my body…and honestly, how I could lose weight.
+I was by no means overweight at all, but began looking into “healthy eating” a bit deeper to find out what good nutrition could do for me, how well I could take care of my body…and I’ll be honest, how I could lose weight.
 I began searching online, digging into health and wellness magazines more (RDs write many of the articles in them!!), and committing more time to fitness outside of just my school sports.
-While I might not have started for the completely right reasons (i.e. a high school girl at a healthy weight that wanted to lose weight), my interest spurred what would become a genuine passion and endeavor for living a truly healthy lifestyle – and wanting to encourage others to do the same!
+While I might not have started for the completely right reasons (i.e. a high school girl at a healthy weight that wanted to lose weight), my interest spurred what would become a genuine passion and endeavor for living a truly healthy lifestyle and taking care of myself – and wanting to encourage others to do the same!
 I found enjoyment in picking out healthy food options, and had several friends request that I make them a “meal plan” of healthy foods.
 I had no clue how to pursue a career in nutrition (why I didn’t ask an advisor, I don’t know…), so I went into college as an Exercise and Sport Science major, then switched to Health Promotion, before finally landing on Dietetics going into my junior year.
 I wrestled back and forth, trying to decide if the science classes would be worth it.
 I decided they were – I’d rather be miserable for a few years than feel complacent and wondering “what if” later on down the road.
 Needless to say, the few years of misery were well worth it – I’m getting to do what I did for fun 8 years ago 🙂

 I want to know anything about school!
 How did you get into nutrition, schooling, and jobs after?